 The next major advance in lock boxes was combination locks, which entered common use during the 1980s.
-Agents obtained the combination from the listing company, which they entered into the rolling display on the lock box.
+Agents had to learn how to open a lock box combination, which they obtained from the listing company.
+They entered it into the rolling display on the lock box.
 They could then slide the latch to release the door, which could then be opened by pressing it on one end.

 Electronic Lock Boxes

 Electronic lock boxes were introduced during the 1990s and are still one of the most common types today.
 The security of these lock boxes is very good because both a key card and digital access code are required open the lock box.
-This section describes how to open a lock box that uses electronics, which can vary considerably depending on the specific model.
+This section describes how to open a lock box, or how to open a key lock box, that uses electronics, which can vary considerably depending on the specific model.